 - Athletic Artist according to Jonathan P. Niednagel, developer of Brain Typing

-- Pragmatic Logical according to the official MBTI website
+- Pragmatic Logical according to the official 16 personalities website

 The Tinkerers are determined and ambitious people and they occur frequently within several sections of society.
 Some of the most popular musicians, actors, and especially athletes are considered to be ISTPs.
 Although it might come as a surprise that they would want to be in the public eye, ISTPs are action-driven people.
 Their adventurous nature, coupled with their ability to adapt easily, guides them through being some of the most famous celebrities.

 In the case of art imitating life, many fictional characters are ISTPs.
 From books and movies to comics and animation, ISTPs are some of the most popular fictional characters.
 Frequently, they’re portrayed as the mystical introvert who defeats all odds regardless of the obstacles.
 Sometimes they’re even described as the villain due to their dark and sarcastic sense of humor.